PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 The **pain is correctly identified**.

-But unfortunately the solution is not working out well everywhere.
+Unfortunately not everywhere the solution has worked out well .

 In-house solution advantages can be realized only if the **people in-the-house** are working together and not working separately.